-The question in the title of this post might seem a bit surprising if you know anything about me.
-After all, aren’t I, Kristina Semos, a top-ranking test prep and college application essay expert who’s personally coached hundreds of high schoolers and helped them get into hundreds of their dream schools?
-So, wouldn’t it be my party line that, yes, you NEED a top score to get into your Harvards, MITs, Stanfords, and UChicagos?
+If you know anything about me, the question in the title of this post might seem a bit odd.
+Aren’t I, Kristina Semos, a top-ranking test prep and college application essay expert who’s helped hundreds of students massively increase their SAT/ACT scores…so that they can get into their dream colleges?
+So, wouldn’t it be my automatic response that, yes, you MUST have a flawless score to get into Harvard, MIT, Stanford, Princeton, and the like?

-Early June is a great time to address this very common question.
+May is a good time to get clear on this very common question.
 With the school year coming to an end, many rising Seniors plan to use the summer to get started on their college applications/Personal Statements.
 Or, if you’re a rising Junior, your testing timeline likely entails choosing between the SAT and ACT this summer.

 Article Contents